LiaSanchez14/SQL/README.md

 # SQL
-A collection of SQL Challenges and Personal Projects
+A Collection of SQL Challenges and Personal Projects